-The carbon footprint was prepared in accordance with the requirements of the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (GHG Protocol).
+The carbon footprint was prepared in accordance with the requirements of the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (GHG Protocol) and DIN EN ISO 14067.
+In August last year, the PCF was verified and validated in accordance with DIN EN ISO 14064-3.
 A company-specific calculation tool was created to calculate the PCFs.
 The aggregated emissions of the company (Corporate Carbon Footprint, CCF) are taken into account.